schnommus/kicad-workshop/README.md

 If you are using Linux, you may additionally want to install `kicad-library` & `kicad-library-3d` as these aren't included by default.

-## Extra Stuff (for before the workshop)

-- What are we building?
-    - Basically a simple board with a micro, a DAC and some LEDs.
-- Millimeters, mils, thou, copper ounces
-- PCB layers (what is solder mask? silkscreen?)

 # Creating a Project

 - Fire up `kicad`.